Flip Graphs of Degree-Bounded (Pseudo-)Triangulations: Flipping with tight degree bounds

+We define two special types of strips: fans and zigzags.
+A {\em fan} is a maximal subset of at least two triangles that all share one common vertex of $S$, the so-called \emph{fan handle}, and whose convex hull edges are consecutive.
+The size of a fan is the number of triangles it consists of.
+A strip is said to form a \emph{zigzag} if the deletion of the convex hull edges leaves a path.
+Notice that an ear can also be a zigzag, and a zigzag and a fan might share a triangle.
+If the zigzag is not a part of a larger zigzag it is called \emph{maximal}.
+The flipping of every other diagonal of a zigzag is called an \emph{inversion} of the zigzag.

+A triangulation whose triangles form a single zigzag is called a \emph{zigzag triangulation}.
+Such a triangulation has exactly two ears.
+A zigzag triangulation is uniquely defined (up to an inversion) by the location of one of its ears.
+We select one of the zigzag triangulations as the \emph{canonical triangulation}.
+A triangulation is called a \emph{fringe triangulation}, if every ear strip is a zigzag.
+In particular, every zigzag triangulation is a fringe triangulation.

-In this section we study the flip graphs of degree-bounded triangulations of a set $S$ of $n$ points in convex position in the plane.
-As mentioned above, arbitrary point sets do not necessarily have a triangulation of bounded vertex degree, but point sets in convex position always have a zigzag triangulation of maximum vertex degree 4.
-Let $k$ denote the maximum vertex degree of a triangulation $T$ on $S$.
-If $S$ has $n \geq 5$ points, then $k$ must be at least 4.
-Every point set $S$ in convex position has in fact $\Theta(n)$ different zigzag triangulations.
-It is easy to see, though, that one can not flip even a single edge in such a zigzag triangulation without exceeding a vertex degree of 4 (see Fig.~\ref{fig:lower}(a)).
+\begin{theorem} Let $S$ be a set of $n$ points in convex position.
+The flip graph ${\cal F}_k(S)$ is disconnected for $k\in\{4,5,6\}$. \end{theorem} \begin{proof} Every convex point set with $n$ points has $\Theta(n)$ different zigzag triangulations.
+Clearly, one cannot flip even a single edge in such a triangulation without exceeding a vertex degree of 4.
+See \figurename~\ref{fig:lower}(a).

-For $k = 5$ consider the triangulation depicted in Fig.~\ref{fig:lower}(b).
-Only the dashed edges can be flipped, but there are $\Theta(n)$ rotationally symmetric versions of these triangulations, none of which can be reached from any other without exceeding a vertex degree of 5.
-For $k = 6$ consider the triangulation depicted in Fig.~\ref{fig:lower}(c).
-No edge of this triangulation can be flipped but again there are $\Theta(n)$ rotationally symmetric versions of this triangulation, none of which can be reached from any other without exceeding a vertex degree of 6.
+For maximum degree $k = 5$, consider the triangulation shown in \figurename~\ref{fig:lower}(b).
+Only the dashed edges can be flipped, but there are $\Theta(n)$ rotationally symmetric versions of this triangulation, none of which can be reached from any other without exceeding a vertex degree of 5.
+For $k = 6$ consider the triangulation depicted in \figurename~\ref{fig:lower}(c).
+No edge of this triangulation can be flipped without violating the degree bound but again there are $\Theta(n)$ rotationally symmetric versions of this triangulation, none of which can be reached from any other without exceeding a vertex degree of 6. \end{proof}